mgtrrz/echome/README.md

 * Virtualization enabled in the BIOS for your Intel/AMD CPU.
 * Enough disk space for guest images and your virtual machines

 In my lab/setup, I am running a Ryzen 5 1600 (6 core, 12 thread) server with 32 GB RAM.
 I have not yet tested this with a modern Intel processor.
+There will likely need to be some modifications to the XML templates before they'll work with Intel processors.

 ## Installation

-The `./host_server_setup.sh` script is currently set up to run as if you'll develop on the instance meaning it'll git clone the echome repo and symlink some directories to `echome`'s user/app directory.
-In the future, this is subject to change but will work for now.
+The `./host_server_setup.sh` script is currently set up to run as if you'll develop on the server, meaning it'll git clone (ssh) the echome repo and symlink some directories to `echome`'s user/app directory.
+In the future, installation will move files into their own places but this will work for now.

 Setup a clean install of Ubuntu 18.04 on your server to start and generate an ssh key with `ssh-keygen` for your user (not root).
 Add your public key to your Github profile.